 Climate change and population growth are important drivers for Munters' market.
-For example, the world's data centers today account for a considerable part of the world's energy consumption, and Munters is contributing by significantly reducing consumption.
+For example, data centers currently account for x% of global energy consumption, and Munters is contributing by significantly reducing consumption.
 Population growth is causing an increased need for resource-efficient farming with a focus on animal health and reduced waste.
 Munters is part of the solution for more sustainable food production.